johnngo/DAND_p2_openstreetmap/README.md

   * Learn how to store, query and aggregate data using mongoDB or SQL

-The OSM data chosen for this project is an extracted may of the city of Vancouver, BC, Canada.
+The OSM data chosen for this project is an extracted map of the city of Vancouver, BC, Canada.